 \subsubsection{A-learning for Binary Outcomes}

-Estimation is more complicated when the outcome is binary; the blip parameter is estimated by solving the following estimating equation when the link function is the logit link: where $\mbox{expit}(t)=\frac{\exp(t)}{1+\exp(t)}$, and $u(x;\btau)$ is the nuisance treatment model of $\mathbb{E}(A|Y=0,X)$. \citet{tchetgen2010doubly} showed that $\bU_2(\bpsi)$ is an unbiased estimating equation when at least one of $\mathbb{E}(Y|X,A=0)$ or $\mathbb{E}(A|X,Y=0)$ is correctly specified.
-Note that for logit link, the quantity $\E(A|Y=0,X)$ is modeled instead of the propensity score to assure the double robustness property, because of the symmetry property of the odds ratio: \citet{chen2007semiparametric} showed that there are at least two ways to study the association parameter (in our case, the blip parameter): through the density of $Y$ given $X$ and $A$ or through the density of $A$ given $X$ and $Y$.
+Estimation is more complicated when the outcome is binary; the blip parameter is estimated by solving the following estimating equation, assuming a logit link function: where $\mbox{expit}(t)=\frac{\exp(t)}{1+\exp(t)}$, and $u(x;\btau)$ is the nuisance treatment model of $\mathbb{E}(A|Y=0,X)$. \citet{tchetgen2010doubly} showed that $\bU_2(\bpsi)$ is an unbiased estimating equation when at least one of $\mathbb{E}(Y|X,A=0)$ or $\mathbb{E}(A|X,Y=0)$ is correctly specified.
+Note that for the logit link, the quantity $\E(A|Y=0,X)$ is modeled instead of the propensity score to assure the double robustness property, because of the symmetry property of the odds ratio: \citet{chen2007semiparametric} showed that there are at least two ways to study the association parameter (in our case, the blip parameter): through the density of $Y$ given $X$ and $A$ or through the density of $A$ given $X$ and $Y$.
 This provides an intuitive explanation of why $\mathbb{E}(Y|X,A=0)$ and $\mathbb{E}(A|X,Y=0)$ are modeled to assure the double robustness property.

 As noted above, the implementation of the Dantzig selector or the REE can be difficult for the A-learning estimating function.
-In the next section, we propose an alternative estimation method that is also doubly robust and, unlike A-learning, can easily accommodate variable selection.
+In the next section, we propose an alternative estimation method that is also doubly robust and can easily accommodate variable selection.